ejdickson/simon-project1/README.md

 A leaderboard to keep the top 3-5 scores will replace the single top score.
 A menu button to control the sound of the game will also be added.
 The rules will also be available in the menu.
 Allow user to start new game without refreshing the page.
+(Priority Update)